 Faculty and staff are expected to familiarize themselves with applicable emergency plans and procedures and evacuation routes.
 They should know who the building coordinator is for their building and take instruction from that coordinator in the event of an incident.
 Faculty and staff must be prepared to assess situations quickly but thoroughly, and use common sense in determining a course of action.

-The emergency response communication plan uses a variety of notification strategies to communicate with faculty, staff, and students about impending threats or emergencies as well as throughout the duration and recovery from an event.
-The College has established a siren and mass notification system.
+The communications protocols outlined in the emergency operations plan use a variety of notification strategies to communicate with faculty, staff, and students about impending threats or emergencies as well as throughout the duration and recovery from an event.
+The university has established a siren and mass notification system.
 Students, faculty, and staff enter emergency contact phone numbers and email addresses that are used during an emergency to communicate critical information.

-The College's emergency response and continuity of operations plans are continually evaluated, improved, and refined as the College continues to strengthen its capabilities to respond to emergency events.
+The university's emergency operations and continuity plans are continually evaluated, improved, and refined as the university continues to strengthen its capabilities to respond to emergency events.

-Read the full version of the Emergency Response Plan (pdf).
+Read the full version of the Emergency Operations Plan (pdf).

 Learn more about how to respond to emergency situations in the Emergency Response Guide for faculty, staff and students.